-- Peer support services that are provided to members as an integral part of another covered Medicaid service; - Transportation; - General office/clerical tasks; and - Attendance in meetings or sessions without a documented purpose/benefit from the peer's presence in that meeting or session.
+- 1. Services that are purely recreational, social or leisure in nature, or have no therapeutic or programmatic content; - 2.
+Peer support services that are provided to members as an integral part of another covered Medicaid service; - 3.
+Transportation; - 4.
+General office/clerical tasks; and - 5.
+Attendance in meetings or sessions without a documented purpose/benefit from the peer's presence in that meeting or session.